Passer au contenu

 Custom Storage

-The simplest way to use custom storage is by uploading your bundle to any publicly accessible URL and providing that URL to Capgo.
+The simplest way to use custom storage is by uploading your Bundle to any publicly accessible URL and providing that URL to Capgo.

 Terminal window